J. Elmer Spyglass

-James Elmer Spyglass (November 1, 1877 - February 16, 1957) was a singer and worked for the US consulate in Frankfurt.
+James Elmer Spyglass (November 1, 1877 – February 16, 1957) was an American singer, who lived most of his lifetime in Europe and later worked for the Consulate General of the United States, Frankfurt.

 Life and career

 He was born in Springfield, Ohio.
 In 1897 he became a founding member of St. John's Missionary Baptist Church in Springfield.
 After that, he dedicated his life to music and became a cabaret singer.
 He was chorus director at Bethel A. M. E. Church in Pittsburgh until 1901.
 He was a baritone vocalist and in 1905, he graduated from the Toledo Conservatory of Music.
 He also attended Western Pennsylvania University.
 At the Carnegie Music Hall in Pittsburgh, Pennsylvania, he accompanied a 25 piece orchestra and a 200-member choir in singing Strauss's "An der schönen blauen Donau".